Sources

 FROM INSIDE

-Most senior managers would agree that
+of us would agree that

-Promoting from within rewards loyalty and
+Promoting from within rewards performance and

 necessary to qualify for their own advancements.